Republican Party efforts to disrupt the 2024 United States presidential election

-The Republican Party's efforts to disrupt the 2024 United States presidential election were attempts to stunt voter access, election oversight, and post-election certification.
-They include strategies to modify voting laws and to place partisan figures in Republican-led states in order to restrict demographics more likely to vote Democratic.
+During the 2024 United States presidential election, the Republican Party attempted to stunt voter access, election oversight, and post-election certification.
+They also attempted to use strategies to modify voting laws and to place partisan figures in Republican-led states in order to restrict demographics more likely to vote Democratic.
 These efforts have been promoted using alarmist claims about election integrity, many of which trace back to the election denial movement in the United States.

 Numerous court cases challenged the voting process and aimed to set precedents for handling election disputes.
 Proponents contend that these measures ensure election security; critics argue they erode public trust in election fairness and undermine the democratic process.

 Background

 Republicans have a history of voter intimidation, disinformation, and dark money influence during presidential elections, with incidents ranging from the possible sabotage of Vietnam War peace talks in 1968 to the swiftboating of John Kerry in 2004, notwithstanding the 2000 Volusia error.
 The Republican Party belongs to the International Democracy Union (IDU), a global group "dedicated to providing mutual support to center-right, establishment parties around the world".
 Its assistant chairman, Mike Roman, was indicted in Georgia for conspiring to steal the U.S. 2020 election.